mobxjs/mobx/docs/actions.md

 <!--async/await + runInAction-->

 Any steps after `await` aren't in the same tick, so they require action wrapping.
-Here, we can leverage `runInAction`.
+Here, we can leverage `runInAction`:

 ```javascript
 import { runInAction, makeAutoObservable } from "mobx"